 Since March 2022, we have sent approximately 850 tourniquets to Ukraine with plans to send thousands more.
 We've added documentation to our GitHub, and identified information gaps in tourniquet unit testing and clinical parameters- specifically for decentralized manufacturing.

 We are grateful for the overwhelming interest from additive manufactures and volunteer fabricators wanting to create tourniquets for Ukraine.
-Please see our Tourniquet Repository on GitHub for more information regarding volunteer manufacturing.
+Please see FAQ on our GitHub for more information regarding volunteer manufacturing.